Customer Experience vs. Digital Customer Experience

 2. Refine your strategy by addressing each stage of their customer journey

 This one goes hand in hand with the customer persona.
-Just like everyone has their own story, every customer has a specific journey, with different expectations associated with each stage.
+Just like everyone has their own story, every existing customer has a specific journey, with different expectations associated with each stage.

 - Different intentions behind each step of the buyer’s journey